amberbase/amberbase/docs/concept.md

 ## Glossary and Definitions

 * `Client` Client library executed in the browser
-* `Tenant` __(Proposal)__ A top-level labeling of all data to host multiple separate instances of the same application on one database.
+* `Tenant` A top-level labeling of all data to host multiple separate instances of the same application on one database.
 All operations are relative to a tenant and scope to a tenant.
 Example: SongDrive being hosted once but used by multiple churches.
+    * Some functionality is outside of the scope of a `tenant` (e.g. to create a `tenant`).
+This is called the `global` scope
 * `User` An identified user of the web application
-* `Role` A server defined set of permissions that can be given to a user
+* `Role` A server defined set of permissions that can be given to a user within a `tenant`
+    * There is a special role `admin` that gives build in functionality on the `global` scope or on a `tenant`
+    * The `global` scope can also be used to give `roles` to a user that are inherited into each tenant
 * `Invitation` A token that is not associated to a user yet, but can be used by a new or existing user to gain access to a tenant and to be associated with roles.
 * `Collection` equivalent of a table.
 It is identified by a name and can store multiple JSON `Documents`
 * `Document` A JSON object stored in the database in one collection, one tenant, and is identifiable via a unique id
 * `Subscription` A capability of the client library and proprietary server API to get all updates that fall under a certain `Subscription Scope`
 * `Client Cache` A copy of database objects present in the client.
 The goal is to synchronize this cache as soon as the client is connected to the server (again).
 * `Access Tag` A tag on a document that can be used to filter documents based on a users access rights or identity.
+* `Tag` a general purpose tag to optimize the search and processing of documents through indexing
+* `Channel` a means to communicate between apps running in browsers with each others (but always constraint to the tenant).
+The communication is not persisted

 ## Use Cases

-The use cases are determined by Firebases offering and SongDrives usage and future plans.
+The use cases are determined by Firebases offering and SongDrives usage but will grow beyond that.

 ### IAM

 A simple user management system where users can

 * Register themselves (with email and password)
-* __(Proposal)__ Request access to a `tenant`
 * Forward access to a `tenant` by `invitations` that can be redeemed by a user
+* Provides `admin` access to `tenants` as well as `admin` access to the `global` plane to manage `users` and `roles`
-* Be associated to roles by admin users (i.e. via a server library API)
+* Be associated to `roles` by admin users (i.e. via a server library API)
 * Login
-* Create a `subscription` to a `collection` only if the role allows that
+* Create a `subscription`, create, update or delete on a `collection` only if the role allows that
+* Control access to `channels` to certain users
 * Allow to store the login information to auto-login the next time (of course by using a signed token, not the real credentials)
 * Create a concept to limit documents to certain users (private for owner, sharing with users...)
+* Find more details regarding user and access management in the separate [document about this topic](user-management.md)

 ### Database Client Replication

 A client should be able to read data from collections that the logged-in user has access to.
 This will always be a full collection (scoped to the `tenant`).
 The client shall store the data in a way that it is available even when the server is down.
-> __(Question)__ We could use the localStorage and some PWA-magic to operate without initial server connection.
-Is that a requirement?

 ### Database Synchronization

-A client should add subscriptions to the server and the server should send updates to clients to keep the replica up to date.
-When a network outage occurred, the client should try to reconnect (e.g. in defined time intervals) and a catch-up mechanism should make sure that missing updates are replayed as soon as a connection is established again.
+A client can request subscriptions from the server and the server should send updates to clients to keep the replica up to date.
+When a network outage occurred, the client should try to reconnect (e.g. in defined time intervals) and a catch-up mechanism should make sure that missing updates are replayed as soon as a connection is established again, including deletions.

-Along with the actual data, the client must always serve meta information about the origin of the data.
-This enables the user to get to know, if data comes from the server (= truth) or from a local copy (= maybe truth).

 ### Standard Server-Side Write Operations